KohaILS/koha-manual-zh-cn/source/acquisitionspreferences.rst

    :ref:`AcqItemSetSubfieldsWhenReceived`
    preference.
-If you have the system set to enter default values when you receive you will want to have those values revert back if the receipt is cancelled.
+If you have the system set to enter default values when you receive you will want to have those values revert back if the receipt is canceled.
 This preference allows you to do that.

 .. _acqitemsetsubfieldswhenreceived-label: